 A lot of homeowners start with a kitchen that they don't use as much as they would like because it isn't set up for the way they want to use it.
 When you start to dream up a plan for your kitchen remodel, make sure that every choice you make optimizes the kitchen for your use, not the way you imagine a kitchen should be.
 Do you want pull-out shelves instead of drawers?
 You can have it.
 Need to balance storage with a large countertop workspace?
 Your preferences should come first.
 Remember to consider the needs of everyone who will use the kitchen, even the kids.

 Commandeer the Space

+Although many people decide to work within the space already devoted to the kitchen, this isn't always a necessity.
+With the right builder, you can re-imagine the spaces surrounding the kitchen, too.
 Is there a little-used room adjacent to your kitchen that you could commandeer?
+Lots of older homes have a small, formal dining room next to the kitchen that only gathers dust.
 Think about knocking down the wall to give your open-plan kitchen some elbow room.
 Or convert the room into a pantry or butler’s pantry.

 Roomy or Creative

 If you have the acreage for it, building a walk-in pantry for your remodeled kitchen has its advantages—most notably, sheer space.
 Even so, you should devise storage strategies to get the most out of that room.
 When you imagine getting items in and out of the pantry, how does it look to you?
 You might love the separate space that you can use to organize food, appliances and other goods.
 This is an ideal choice if you have the extra room and would rather reserve the kitchen's square footage for food prep.